wgross/IdentityShell/docs/example.md

 ```powershell
 PS> Set-IdentityClient -ClientId client -AllowedScopes api1,openid,profile
 ```
-If the token-request asks for access to the scopes "openid" and "profile" the user-info endpoint will return all claims defined in idnetity resources openid and profile.
-The extended respource owner example in examples/example-resource-owner-userinfo.rest shows http requests.
+If the token-request asks for access to the scopes "openid" and "profile" the user-info endpoint will return all claims defined in identity resources openid and profile.
+The extended respource owner example in [example-resource-owner-userinfo.rest](examples/example-resource-owner-userinfo.rest) shows HTTP requests.

 ## Enabling Device Flow

-To enable devioce flow at the previously created client i'm adding the device flow grant type to the list of allowed grant types.
-The Set-IdentiyClient cmdlet, may be used to replace the grant type list with a new one:
+To enable device flow at the previously created client the device flow grant type must be added to the list of allowed grant types:
 ```powershell
 PS> Set-IdentityClient -ClientId "client" -AllowedGrantTypes client_credentials,urn:ietf:params:oauth:grant-type:device_code